August 14, 2019

-On about 30% of the websites related to HR apps, I found...
+On about 30% of the websites related to HR software, I found...
 Wait.
-I didn't find the most important thing that a product site should have—a description of its key features.
+I didn't find the most important thing that a well-designed product site should have—a well-designed description of its key features.
 Don't get me wrong, I get it—most marketing guidelines suggest having a separate subpage for the sake of a good SEO score, with more than 1500 characters per specific feature description.
 But it’s good UX design practice to add a section with a few lines attached to a screenshot of your app on the homepage, so try to squeeze it in there.

 This way, you’ll be able to quickly tell the users about the product functions, so they won’t have to waste time clicking 3-4 times to find the correct subpage.
 Even worse, hiding the subpage in a hamburger menu and adding dropdown lists to choose from may lead to users having to click up to as many as 5 times to find the “features” section.
 And that, in turn, may lead them to decide to leave the page altogether.